-How volunteer searchers found the body of missing hiker Rachel Lakoduk in the North Cascades almost two years after she disappeared
+How the body of a hiker who disappeared two years ago was found in the North Cascades

 That self-promotion is an intentional choice, Carr said.
 And the military stuff, that’s part of his Buddhist-warrior ethos and he’s never claimed to have served.
 He believes the county search and rescue crews should talk more about what they do, to be held accountable for their successes and failures.

 As for the money, Carr never asks to be paid.
-Lakoduk’s father, Tripp, confirmed this as did Dares and Jamie Lakoduk.
-Dares insisted on paying Carr $500 a week during the heat of the Sayers’ search.
+Lakoduk’s father, Tripp, confirmed this, as did Dares and Jamie Lakoduk.
+Dares insisted on paying Carr $500 a week during the heat of the Sayers search.
 Tripp buys Carr dinner occasionally.
-Rose Simonseth, whose husband Tom disappeared and died hiking alone this year and was later found by a friend, said Carr gave her a list of supplies he needed to search for Tom.
+Rose Simonseth, whose husband, Tom, disappeared and died hiking alone this year and was later found by a friend, said Carr gave her a list of supplies he needed to search for Tom.
 She happily bought them and said in an interview that “he had integrity.
 He was honest.”

 But is he a racist?
 A white supremacist?
 A Nazi?
-In addition to the swastika tattoo, Carr posted a video – since deleted – of himself wearing a hat with an Iron Cross.
+In addition to the swastika tattoo, Carr posted a video — since deleted — of himself wearing a hat with an Iron Cross.
 Why?
 He’s proud of his German heritage, he said, although he believes the Nazis “are disgusting.”
-A background check revealed the burglary charges in Missouri, a warrant for arrest, stemming from that burglary charge, a failure to pay child support allegation and a marijuana possession charge.
+A background check revealed the burglary charges in Missouri, a warrant for arrest, stemming from that burglary charge, an allegation of failure to pay child support, and a marijuana possession charge.
 All issues Carr talked about, sometimes without prompting.

-Denice Rochelle, a Seattle real estate broker and woman of color, messaged Carr in August asking if he’d teach her how to travel safely in the backcountry after following his exploits online.
-When asked if he was a racist, she said in a text “I’ve seen/heard/have no data point to support such accusations.”
+Denice Rochelle, a Seattle real estate broker and woman of color, messaged Carr in August asking if he’d teach her how to travel safely in the backcountry, after following his exploits online.
+When asked if he was a racist, she said in a text, “I’ve seen/heard/have no data point to support such accusations.”
 They haven’t met up but they plan to, for which she is “so grateful.”

 Still, Carr remains a villain in many circles.
 In late July, the Tacoma Mountain Rescue Unit Facebook page posted a photo (clearly photoshopped) of a bearded man with a Pinocchio-length nose, wearing a do-rag and smoking a cigarette.
 The post called out “search-for-money operators” who peddle “lottery-odds fantasies to vulnerable, grieving families.”